Female Betrayal Partner Trauma Care

 We understand trauma betrayal wounds – the pain, confusion, anger, disbelief, distress, hurt, insecurity, fear, uncertainty, anxiety, as well as the loss of relational safety and stabilization.

 We believe the behavior of your partner’s betrayal is not the result of anything you did or did not do.
-Never the less, you have been impacted.
-These types of trauma betrayal wounds run deep and wide and when left untreated, the betrayed partner often carries with them emotional roller-coaster states throughout life.
-Omar Minwalla, Psy.D., psychologist and clinical sexologist writes:
+Nevertheless, you have been impacted.
+These types of trauma betrayal wounds run deep and wide and when left untreated, can affect the betrayed partner in so many negative ways.
+You need to heal so you can move forward.

 We will gently guide you through creating a space where you can voice your sorrow and pain as you come to acknowledge the reality of what has happened to your relationship.
 Recovery will help you explore insights and healing strategies to help you regain a healthy sense of you.